Greens and Left Alliance

 The Greens and Left Alliance (Alleanza Verdi e Sinistra, AVS) is a left-wing political alliance active in Italy, which was launched on 2 July 2022 as a federation of two political parties, Italian Left (SI) and Green Europe (EV).

-The AVS is often referred to as a red–green alliance and its leader is Angelo Bonelli, spokesperson of EV.
+AVS is often referred to as a red–green alliance and its leaders are Angelo Bonelli and Nicola Fratoianni, spokespersons of EV and SI.

 History

 Background

 In January 2022, Italian Left (SI) and Green Europe (EV) formed a "consultation pact", aimed at co-operating on the 2022 Italian presidential election held in late January.
 In that context, the two parties decided to jointly support Luigi Manconi, an expert on human rights issues and former lawmaker for the Federation of the Greens, the Democrats of the Left, and the Democratic Party (PD).

 In June 2022, SI's national assembly formally approved the alliance with EV, which did the same in its federal assembly.

 In July 2022, SI and EV held a joint convention in Rome named "New Energies", promoting their cooperation and a unitary electoral program.
 The alliance deliberately took inspiration from the New Ecological and Social People's Union, the left-wing list formed in the run-up of the 2022 French legislative election.
-Following the fall of Mario Draghi's government, a national unity government that was not supported by SI and EV, the early dissolution of Parliament and the calling of the 2022 Italian general election, the AVS was officially launched and its logo presented.
+Following the fall of Mario Draghi's government, a national unity government that was not supported by SI and EV, the early dissolution of Parliament and the calling of the 2022 Italian general election, AVS was officially launched and its logo presented.
 In August 2022, the alliance formalised an electoral agreement with the PD.

+In February 2024 Massimiliano Smeriglio, a member of the European Parliament elected with the PD, switched to AVS.
+A few months later Rosa D'Amato joined AVS.